vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/UPM Login Errors.md

 Error searching for packages.
 ```
 ### Resolution
-Sign out and back into the Unity Hub via the user dropdown in the top left of the hub's window.
+Sign out and back into the Unity Hub via the user dropdown in the top left of the Hub's window.